-The Byzantine Empire, often called the Eastern Roman Empire or simply Byzantium, existed from 330 to 1453 CE.
-With its capital founded at Constantinople by Constantine I (r.
-306-337 CE), the Empire varied in size over the centuries, at one time or another, possessing territories located in Italy, Greece, the Balkans, Levant, Asia Minor, and North Africa.
-A Christian state with Greek as the official language, the Byzantines developed their own political systems, religious practices, art and architecture, which, although significantly influenced by the Greco-Roman cultural tradition, were distinct and not merely a continuation of ancient Rome.
-The Byzantine Empire was the longest-lasting medieval power, and its influence continues today, especially in the religion, art, architecture, and law of many Western states, Eastern and Central Europe, and Russia.
+Byzantium was a Christian state with Greek as the official language.
+The Byzantines developed their own political systems, religious practices, art, and architecture.
+These were all significantly influenced by the Greco-Roman cultural tradition but were also distinct and not merely a continuation of ancient Rome.
+The Byzantine Empire was the longest-lasting medieval power, and its influence continues today, especially in the religion, art, architecture, and laws of many Western states, Eastern and Central Europe, and Russia.

-The name 'Byzantine' was coined by 16th-century CE historians based on the fact that the capital city's first name was Byzantium before it changed to Constantinople (modern Istanbul).
-It was and continues to be a less-than-perfect but convenient label which differentiates the Eastern Roman Empire from the Western Roman Empire, especially important after the fall of the latter in the 5th century CE.
+The name 'Byzantine' was coined by 16th-century historians based on the fact that the capital city's first name was Byzantium before it changed to Constantinople (modern Istanbul).
+It was and continues to be a less-than-perfect but convenient label which differentiates the Eastern Roman Empire from the Western Roman Empire, especially important after the fall of the latter in the 5th century.
 Indeed, for this reason, there is no universal agreement amongst historians as to what period of time the term 'Byzantine Empire' actually refers to.
-Some scholars select 330 CE and the foundation of Constantinople, others the Fall of the Western Roman Empire in 476 CE, still others prefer the failure of Justinian I (r.
-527-565 CE) to unify the two empires in 565 CE, and some even plum for c.
-650 CE and the Arab conquest of Byzantium's eastern provinces.
-Most historians do agree that the Byzantine Empire terminated on Tuesday 29 May 1453 CE, when the Ottoman Sultan Mehmed II (r.1444-6 & 1451-81 CE) conquered Constantinople.
+Some scholars select 330 and the foundation of Constantinople, others the Fall of the Western Roman Empire in 476, still others prefer the failure of Justinian I (r.
+527-565) to unify the two empires in 565, and some even plum for c.
+650 and the Arab conquest of Byzantium's eastern provinces.
+Most historians do agree that the Byzantine Empire terminated on Tuesday 29 May 1453, when the Ottoman Sultan Mehmed II (r.1444-6 & 1451-81) conquered Constantinople.

 The discussion of dates also highlights the differences in the ethnic and cultural mix between the two halves of the Roman world and the distinctness of the medieval state from its earlier Roman heritage.
 The Byzantines called themselves 'Romans', their emperor was basileon ton Rhomaion or 'Emperor of the Romans' and their capital was 'New Rome'.
 However, the most common language was Greek, and it is fair to say that for the vast majority of its history, the Byzantine Empire was much more Greek than Roman in cultural terms.